emqx/cloud-docs/en_US/price/calculator.md

 ## Visit EMQX Cloud pricing details

-- For users who are not logged in, you can go to [pricing page](https://www.emqx.com/en/cloud/pricing) to check the available plans.
+You can check the EMQX Cloud [pricing page](https://www.emqx.com/en/cloud/pricing) to check the available plans.

 We offer a Serverless price calculator so you can estimate your approximate monthly spending based on your business.